A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Peru – 5th to 19th July

-We thoroughly enjoyed immersing ourselves in the fascinating Inca history while travelling through this colourful country.
-Peru made one of the ‘must-do’ spots on our around-the-world itinerary, primarily for us to trek the legendary Inca trail.
+We immersed ourselves in Inca history while travelling through this colourful country.
+Peru was one of our bucket list destinations on our gap year itinerary, primarily because we wanted to trek the legendary Inca Trail to Machu Picchu.

-Thankfully, after 2 nights of acclimatisation, we felt much better and went on to complete the trail, hitting an altitude of 14500 feet on the scarily named ‘Dead Woman’s Pass’.
+Arriving in Cusco from Lima, we were unprepared for the effect that staying at a high altitude would have on us.
+Altitude sickness affected us, but after two nights of acclimatisation, we completed the trail, hitting an altitude of 14500 feet on the scarily named ‘Dead Woman’s Pass’.

 With nearly 60% of Peru being tropical rainforest, we also experienced a few nights in the Amazon rainforest and explored the floating villages of Uros on Lake Titicaca.